Keep to the perimeter to reduce your food budget

 Many experts recommend walking around the perimeter of the store, without going down the aisles.

 By doing this, you can usually find most of the products you need while avoiding the temptation of processed foods, which are often more expensive.
 Generally, circling the outside of the aisles will also help you eat healthier (fruit, vegetables, meat, fish, milk, cheese).

 Make a grocery list aligned with your food budget

-It’s true: By making a detailed list of your purchases, you will avoid giving in to some of your impulses once you’re at the grocery store.
+By making a detailed list of your purchases, you will avoid giving in to some of your impulses once you’re at the grocery store.

-For example, buying trash bags on sale does not change your consumption, but five bags of chips for the price of three?
+For example, buying trash bags on sale is unlikely to change your consumption habits, but five bags of chips for the price of three?
 That's another story...
 Also, don’t hesitate to freeze some of the bulk food items you buy.
-Bread, butter, herbs and many other groceries can last awhile once frozen and will defrost quickly when you’re ready to use them.
+Bread, butter, herbs and many other groceries can last a long time once frozen and are quick to defrost.

 If you tend to shop at the same store, a points card can help you save big, especially if you pay using a credit card that also earns points.
 Just be sure to pay your credit card balance in full.

 You'll save even more by checking flyers and using apps that give you access to coupons and cashbacks.

 Other ways to save on your food budget